 Caulk the edges between tiles and cabinets and benchtops.
 Use a caulk that matches the colour of the grout you’ve used.
 Use a caulking gun and squeeze the tube slightly to push out enough caulk to fill the gap.

 Use a round edge object or your finger, damped in water and run it across the line with a little pressure to shape the caulk.
 Clean any excess caulk with dampen cloth or sponge.

 Leave the caulk to cure completely to prevent moisture and leakages inside the splashback and avoid damaging it.
 The process of curing takes approximately 24 hours, but it’s recommended to check the instruction on the package.

-A tile splashback needs a proper and regular care as you also have to consider the grout.
-Clean and wipe the surface off after every cooking to prevent dirt to accumulate and pollute the grout.
-Wipe out the surface frequently with a dry cloth, to make sure you remove any moisture from the splashback.
+A tiled splashback needs proper and regular care as you also have to consider the grout.
+Clean and wipe the surface off after every cooking to prevent dirt from accumulating and polluting the grout.
+Wipe out the surface frequently with a dry cloth to make sure you remove any moisture from the splashback.

 Splashbacks need to be properly waterproofed and installed.
 Although installing it is a relatively easy job, it’s a good idea to hire professionals to do the job for you.
 This will ensure perfect results and a long-lasting and beautiful splashback complimenting your kitchen design.